Case of Proclamations: 17th century

-In future English history, the issue of proclamations would form part of the many grievances and issues in dispute between both James I and Charles I and their Parliaments before the English Civil War.
-MPs would go on to cite Coke's judgment in the Case of Impositions to support their arguments against the arbitrary use of royal power in the years up to 1641.
+In future English history, the issue of proclamations would form part of the many grievances and issues in dispute between both James I and Charles I and their parliaments before the English Civil War.
+MPs would go on to cite Coke's judgment in the Case of Proclamations to support their arguments against the arbitrary use of royal power in the years up to 1641.
 Whilst disputed, the case is seen by some historians and jurists as influential in the development of the concept of judicial review in English common law.
 However, the issue about the extent of the royal prerogative was not properly resolved until the Bill of Rights 1689 "established that the powers of the Crown were subject to law, and there were no powers of the Crown which could not be taken away or controlled by statute".

 Exiting the European Union

 Over 400 years on, the Case of Proclamations continues to affect the constitutional law of the UK.
-It was cited in 2017 by a Divisional Court of the High Court in its landmark judicial review decision, R (Miller) v Secretary of State for Exiting the European Union, concerning whether the UK government had the power, under the Crown's foreign affairs prerogative, to serve a notice triggering Brexit following the "leave" vote in the 2016 EU Referendum.
-The Divisional Court cited two principles from the Case of Proclamations:
+It was cited in 2017 by a divisional court of the High Court in its landmark judicial review decision, R (Miller) v Secretary of State for Exiting the European Union, concerning whether the UK government had the power, under the Crown's foreign affairs prerogative, to serve a notice triggering Brexit following the "leave" vote in the 2016 EU Referendum.
+The divisional court cited two principles from the Case of Proclamations: